Home > The Complete Guide to Austria Schengen Visas

 Citizens from Schengen area member countries (there are 29 of them) or nations that have visa-free agreements with the EU can enter Austria without a visa.

 Applying for an Austria visa involves several steps, and it all starts with determining the type of visa you need based on the purpose of your trip and which visa you need.
-One of the first things you’ll need to do is gather all of the required documents and submit an application at your nearest Austrian consulate.

 Currently, no. You must attend an Austria visa appointment in person.
 All Austria visa applicants must set up an in-person appointment at an Austrian consulate in their country of nationality.